-- develop international short-term study opportunities in a broad range of disciplines and geographical areas that will appeal to a wide range of UMBC students and faculty and which complement existing study abroad opportunities
+- Develop international short-term study opportunities in a broad range of disciplines and geographical areas that will appeal to a wide range of UMBC students and faculty and which complement existing study abroad opportunities

-- keep program costs low to promote accessibility for as many students as possible
+- Keep program costs low to promote accessibility for as many students as possible

-- offer courses that are closely and inherently related to the site at which they are taught—and thus offer educational opportunities students could not get on campus
+- Offer courses that are closely and inherently related to the site at which they are taught—and thus offer educational opportunities students could not get on campus

-- develop opportunities for inter-cultural learning
+- Develop opportunities for intercultural learning and research

-- encourage students, through international experiences and study, to value others’ perspectives and see themselves as part of a bigger, global world
+- Encourage students, through international experiences and study, to value others’ perspectives and see themselves as part of a bigger, global world

-- site-specific nature of course and connection to local learning opportunities
+- site-specific nature of course and connection to local learning opportunities;

-- any possible overlap with existing programs
+- any possible overlap with existing programs.

 - help with U.S. and on-site logistics